 The second shows where these impact pathways are likely to occur and where the most potentially vulnerable receptors occur in the PIA.
-It also indicates 'hot spots' where multiple and, often, interacting impact pathways are likely to occur and have collective effects on a receptor.
+It also indicates 'hotspots' where multiple and, often, interacting impact pathways are likely to occur and have collective effects on a receptor.
 For example, drawdown from pit dewatering may act via a groundwater pathway to interact with a surface-water pathway conveying contaminated water to collectively impact a terrestrial GDE that depends on water from both ecohydrological pathways.
 Both these graphics should also be accompanied by suitable explanatory narratives and cross-reference relevant sections of the final report for supporting evidence, including baseline data, to justify the assertions of potential impacts, their pathways and predicted responses.

-There is also merit in presenting some of the other supporting graphics too.
-These graphics include the maps of potential sources of development-related stressors (e.g., Figure 3.4), locations of water resources (e.g., Figure 3.5) and possibly the initial ECM superimposed on plan and oblique views of the PIA (e.g., Figure 3.6).
-One or both of the first two of these are usually presented in most reports but usually in different sections or even different appendices which makes it difficult for the reader to readily integrate them when inferring likely impact pathways.
-By providing them together and discussing them in the context of the initial ECM, the reasoning underlying the derivation of the box-and-arrow diagrams and maps of the IPDs is highlighted and helps the reader quickly grasp the proponent's impression of the different impact pathways, what might be affected and where these effects might occur.
+There is merit in presenting some of the other supporting graphics too.
+These graphics include maps of potential sources of development-related stressors (e.g., Figure 11), locations of water resources (e.g., Figure 12), and possibly the initial ECM superimposed on plan and oblique views of the PIA (e.g., Figure 13).
+One or both of the first two of these are presented in most reports but usually in different sections or even different appendices, which makes it difficult for the reader to readily integrate them when inferring likely impact pathways.
+Providing them together and discussing them in the context of the initial ECM highlights the reasoning underlying the derivation of the box-and-arrow diagrams and maps of the IPDs and helps the reader quickly grasp the proponent's impression of the different impact pathways, what might be affected and where these effects might occur.

 As mentioned in Section 3, it may be necessary to generate several 'sub-models' that are nested within the high-level IPD.
-These sub-models would be used to support more focussed discussion in the environmental impact assessment report on specific pathways, specific phases of resource extraction (e.g., exploration, operations and rehabilitation) and/or specific areas of the PIA (e.g., 'hot spots' of complex or vulnerable receptors, areas where multiple impact pathways interact).
-The sub-model diagrams are also able to show more detail such as finer levels of receptors (e.g., particular components of the biota of wetlands, rivers and groundwaters) and can include brief descriptions of the various processes along the impact pathways (e.g., Figure 3.11).
+These sub-models would be used to support more focused discussion in the environmental impact assessment report on specific pathways, specific phases of resource extraction (e.g., exploration, operations and rehabilitation) and/or specific areas of the PIA (e.g., 'hotspots' of complex or vulnerable receptors, and areas where multiple impact pathways interact).
+The sub-model diagrams can also show more detail such as finer levels of receptors (e.g., particular components of the biota of wetlands, rivers and groundwaters) and can include brief descriptions of the various processes along the impact pathways (e.g., Figure 18).
 Furthermore, these finer-scale sub-models, especially when superimposed on maps of the PIA, are likely to be useful when identifying and justifying potential monitoring sites (Section 4.3) and where to target specific avoidance or mitigation strategies (Section 4.4).